Archive for July, 2010

 Horsetail (Equisetum arvense) – Naturally high in silica, this herb strengthens and conditions hair.
 Make a water infusion and apply after washing your hair, or infuse in Olive Oil to use in hot oil treatments.

-Nettles (Urtica dioica) – This wondrous herb is rich in minerals, strengthening, and astringent.
+Nettles (Urtica dioica) – This wondrous herb is a cherished source of minerals, strengthening, and astringent.
 Use in hair treatments to stimulate circulation at the scalp and encourage hair growth and in facial care to tone oily, normal, combination, or acneic skin.
 Nettle is also beneficial as a healing wash to cleanse wounds and sores.

 Plantain (Plantago major or Plantago lanceolata) – The folkloric name for this herb is “Green Bandage” for obvious reasons.
 Plantain is one of the best poultice herbs available.
 The fresh leaves applied as a poultice soothe irritations and infections, while the dried and powdered leaf can be used as an herbal first-aid powder for infections.